crim-ca/weaver/docs/source/package.rst

 using :term:`CWL` capabilities in order to run it.

-Because :term:`Application Package` providers could desire to make use of :term:`Docker` images hosted on private registries, `Weaver` offers the capability to specify an authentication token through HTTP request headers during the :term:`Process` deployment.
+Because :term:`Application Package` providers could desire to make use of :term:`Docker` images hosted on private registries, `Weaver` offers the capability to specify an authorization token through HTTP request headers during the :term:`Process` deployment.
 More specifically, the following definition can be provided during a `Deploy`_ request.

 .. code-block:: http